For those who are interested in such things, shown below is a before-and-after of my Origin of Sight opening. A lot can

 “What in eleven hells have you done?”
 Amur cried, face contorted.
 He gaped at the circle of blistered flesh which ringed his forearm—then attacked her, with real fury.

-A throwback should have had no chance against a paragon.
-Amur was a veteran of the ring, maintaining his paragonship through combat, while the most Nefrál had ever done was play-spar with her twin, Revion.
+A throwback who couldn’t attune, should have had no chance against a Calaani who could.
+Amur was a frequent participant of the fighting rings, while the most Nefrál had ever done was play-spar with her twin, Revion.

-Yet Amur was slow and cumbersome; he did not attune, and she didn’t question it, in the heat of that moment.
-Suffused with grace and speed, she beat him back, battered him to a daze, and hooked out one of his eyes with a broken shard of shell she scrabbled off the beach.
+In the heat of the moment she didn’t question it.
+Suffused with unexpected grace and speed, she beat him back, battered him to a daze, and hooked out one of his eyes with a broken shard of shell she scrabbled off the beach.
+It’d take him weeks to regrow that.

 Amur collapsed to his knees, bleeding profusely from the empty socket.
 The bloody orb landed in the sand, trailing fibrous tendrils and spatters of violet blood.
-He tried to stand, lost his balance, fell backwards, groaning.
+He tried to stand, lost his balance, fell backwards.

-Nefrál stared down at him, shocked by what she’d done.
+Nefrál stared down at him, shocked by what she’d done and unsure what to do next.
 All her senses were expanding, overwhelming every thought and response.
 Her vision swam.

 Nefrál jerked her head up.

 Nothing else happened.

 Nefrál scrabbled at his hand and tried to tear away, which seemed to surprise him.
-He hesitated, then dragged her across the sand, into the ocean.
+He hesitated, deliberating, then dragged her across the sand and into the ocean.
 When they were nearly waist-deep in water, he doused her in the brine.

-Nefrál kicked and fought, but the magister pinned her down, and stirred not an inch as wave after wave broke against his shoulder.
+Nefrál kicked and fought, but the magister pinned her down, and stirred not an inch as wave after wave broke against his back.
 Her strength, sufficient to fight Amur, was far outmatched here.

 The ocean swallowed her whole.